Solomon R. Guggenheim

 Solomon Robert Guggenheim (February 2, 1861 – November 3, 1949) was an American businessman in needlework, gold, silver, copper, and lead and an art collector.
 He is best known for establishing the Solomon R. Guggenheim Foundation and the Solomon R. Guggenheim Museum in New York City.

 Guggenheim was born into the wealthy Guggenheim family, and founded the Yukon Gold Company in Alaska, among other business interests.
 He began collecting art in the 1890s, and he retired from his business after World War I to pursue art collecting.
 He eventually focused on modern art under the guidance of artist Baroness Hilla von Rebay, creating an important collection by the 1930s and opened his first museum in 1939.

-Early life, family and education
+Early life

 Guggenheim was born in the Center City district of Philadelphia, Pennsylvania, son of German immigrant Barbara Meyer (1834–1900) and Swiss immigrant Meyer Guggenheim (1828–1905), the owner of a Swiss embroidery manufacturing and importing company.
 Solomon was the brother of Simon, Benjamin, Daniel, and five other siblings.
 He was of Swiss Ashkenazi Jewish ancestry.
 In 1879 Meyer Guggenheim bought one-third of a lead and silver mine in Leadville, Colorado, which turned out to be the start of the greatest mining empire in the world at the time, mining metals such as gold, silver, copper, and lead.

 After attending public school in Philadelphia, Solomon went on to study German language and business in Switzerland at the Concordia Institute in Zürich.
 Afterwards, he partnered with his four brothers in the family needlework business M. Guggenheim & Sons and managed its Saxony branch in Germany.